 On the supply side.
 We find owners of large properties that are not subject to the new rule because they’re not new developments.
 For instance a church parking lot generates a whole lot of runoff.
 We can get a design for stormwater retention, like a rain garden, have it installed and certified, and then put those credits on the marketplace.

 And that also would put money back in the church’s pockets because it wouldn’t have to pay fees for excessive runoff anymore.
 At the moment, though, there aren’t a lot of credits for sale on the marketplace.

 That’s why TNC is bringing private equity into the equation.
-In March 2016, Prudential invested $1.7 million in District Stormwater LLC, a partnership between TNC and Encourage Capital that pays for, develops and manages projects that generate stormwater retention credits.
+In March 2016, Prudential invested $1.7 million in District Stormwater LLC, a joint venture founded by TNC’s NatureVest conservation investing unit and Encourage Capital, an asset management firm based in New York.
+District Stormwater LLC pays for, develops and manages projects that generate stormwater retention credits.